demostanis/hubtodate/index.md

 HubToDate
 =========

 Welcome to **HubToDate's website**.
 It still is a work in progress.

+Many distributions lack some software which can be found on GitHub, most of the time because they are not popular enough.
+You have the choice to install the binaries at the risk of keeping outdated software on your computer...
+OR to use **HubToDate**.

 It basically fetches and updates repositories from GitHub with the help of user pre-defined rules stored in `/usr/share/hubtodate/rules`.

 If you want to check the source code, [it is hosted on GitHub](https://github.com/demostanis/hubtodate).
-There is also a nice README explaining *why* you probably should use HubToDate.
-This website focuses on *how* to use it.

 Index of unfinished documentation
 ---------------------------------